Pixyz: a Python library for developing deep generative models: Proposed library: Pixyz

 \subsection{Loss API}

 Pixyz has a higher-level API called Loss API that calculates the objective function from given distributions.
-Loss API includes log-likelihood, entropy, expectation, divergence between distributions, adversarial learning loss, etc. under \texttt{pixyz.losses}.
-Each of these takes distribution instances as arguments at initialization and generates an instance of objective (or loss) function.
+Loss API includes log-likelihood, entropy, expectation, divergence between distributions, adversarial learning loss, etc. in \texttt{pixyz.losses}.
+Each of these takes distribution instances as arguments at initialization and generates an instance of the objective (or loss) function.

 A feature of Loss API is that it can perform arbitrary arithmetic operations between objective function instances, whereas Distribution API can multiply distributions.
-For example, the objective function of VAEs in Equation (6) is composed of two terms.
+For example, the objective function of VAEs in Equation~\eqref{eq:elbo} is composed of two terms.
 Therefore, we can define this objective function by creating an objective function instance for each of them and summing them.
 In recent complex DGMs, the setting of the objective function itself plays an important role in the design of the model~\cite{gregor2018temporal} and as a result, their objective functions are now composed of multiple terms.
-As mentioned above, the implementation of such models is difficult with conventional PPLs but with Loss API, Pixyz makes it possible to implement arbitrary DGMs by simply writing the equation for their objective function.
+As mentioned above, the implementation of such models is difficult with conventional PPLs.
+On the other hand, with Loss API, Pixyz makes it possible to implement arbitrary DGMs by simply writing the equation for their objective function.
+For the implementation of VAE using the Loss API, please refer to the box named Loss API in Figure~\ref{fig:vae}.
 In addition, as with Distribution API, the \texttt{print} and \texttt{print\_latex} methods allow us to check what equation we have defined for the objective function instance.

 The value of the objective function instance can be evaluated by providing the data that corresponds to the observed variable; Loss API allows the evaluation of the instance by setting the data as the argument of the \texttt{eval} method.
-Thus, the framework of Loss API, in which an equation is first defined and then the values are evaluated, can be considered a define-and-run scheme (i.e. delayed execution).
-On the other hand, the Distribution API's internal description (\texttt{forward} method), which defines the sampling flow for each distribution, is the same as in PyTorch, so it is a define-by-run scheme\footnote{The terms ``define-and-run'' and ``define-by-run'' are used in the deep learning library Chainer~\cite{tokui2019chainer}.}.
-In other words, Pixyz uses a flexible implementation scheme that depends on the data to design probability distributions and an easy-to-understand implementation scheme for designing probabilistic models as if we were simply writing the equations.
+Thus, the framework of Loss API, in which an equation is first defined and then the values are evaluated, can be considered a define-and-run scheme (delayed execution), similar to the likelihood calculation and sampling in Distribution API.